Becoming more secure changed my life.

 I’m more intuitive and know more about my body.

-I like my friends more.
+I like friends more.

 Sex is more fun.